Arosian-Stagg/TF2-Binds/README.md

 M3(clicking on the wheel) = pull out and attack.

-Q is used for secondary actions like wrap assasin and shortstop push.
+Q = secondary actions like wrap assasin and shortstop push.

+shift(used for bonk atomic punch) = toggles bind to hold out the bonk even after you drink it as soon as it refills it will instantly drink it.
 _____________________________

 SOLDIER: Simple rocket jump script for lazy people and quick conch with hold down.